danielrichman/strict-rfc3339/README.md

    that the C time module reports is the local timezone offset.
  - Simple with minimal dependencies/libraries.
  - Avoid timezones as much as possible.
- - Be very strict and follow RFC3339 as closely as possible.
+ - Be very strict and follow RFC3339.

 Caveats
 -------